dojokata/book/manuscript/01-enter-the-dojo.md

 ## What makes dojos work?

 Let's start with doesn't work and why.
 Training workshops, especially the 2-day variety, help build awareness and basic capability, but they fail when attendees go back to their home teams and are confronted with the usual tyranny of the urgent.
 It's hard to place new knowledge into practice, when you're overcome by the status quo.

+Workshops, the best ones, might get you to conscious competence but on what material?
+The instructor will present a sample problem that, at best, mimics the real work you do.
+So you build competence in a highly controlled environment.
+Then, after the workshop, what are your chances of applying your new skills and knowledge?
+Is the environment prepped for  - https://www.habitsforwellbeing.com/stages-of-learning/

 Focus on process and utlization metrics gets in the way of .
 Learning is job #1.